juxor/afaq/markdown/biblio.md

 fragmentary exposition of philosophical anarchism culled from the writings of Benj.
 R. Tucker**, Haskell House Publishers, New York, 1969.

-**Occupancy and Use verses the Single Tax** available at: <http://flag.blackened.net/daver/anarchism/tucker/tucker32.html>

 _"Why I am an Anarchist"_, pp. 132-136, **Man!**, M. Graham (ed.), Cienfuegos Press, London, 1974.